 Not all tree services use cranes for tree removal, so you will need to find the right tree service near you.

-Using a crane1 to remove a tree will normally increase the cost of removal.
+Using a crane to remove a tree will normally increase the cost of removal.
 I say most cases as some tree removal companies own a crane and use it to make the job quicker and complete it at a lower cost.

 The average cost for crane-assisted tree removal is $4,550.
 This is for a large tree removal greater than 80 ft.
 Prices can go much higher, but last year the range was $3,950 to $7,890.